Enobosarm: Non-medical use

-Enobosarm and other SARMs are sold by black-market vendors on the Internet.
+Enobosarm and other SARMs are sold as designer drugs by black-market vendors on the Internet.
 These agents have increasingly become used by the general public as "gym supplements" such as pre-workout or lifestyle drugs, rather than as an aid to performance in athletic or bodybuilding competitions.
 In one survey, 2.7% of young male gym users in the Netherlands reported using SARMs.
 In addition, a 2018 analysis of a fatberg from a sewer in central London showed enobosarm to be the most abundant "pharmaceutical drug" detected, and was present at higher concentration than recreational drugs such as MDMA and cocaine.
 While this isolated result may not be representative of overall levels of use, for enobosarm to be detectable in sewer deposits reflects significant levels of enobosarm use in the area close to where the sample was collected.
 Doses of enobosarm sold online and used non-medically are often many times higher than those assessed in clinical trials.
 Aside from enobosarm, the other most commonly used SARMs include vosilasarm (RAD140; "testolone"), LGD-4033 (VK5211; "ligandrol"), and andarine (GTx-007; S-4).
 Many products sold online that are purported to be enobosarm either contain none or contain other unrelated substances, and doses are also frequently not as labeled.
 Social media has played an important role in facilitating the widespread non-medical use of SARMs.